 Anesthesia machine.
 (Photo used with permission from Diane Tyler, University of Utah.)

 Although the anesthesia machine looks complicated, it’s really not that scary (Figure 10.5).
 The three canisters in the center are the different gases used to keep the patient asleep.
 The gauges provide information about oxygen and air delivery while the patient is having mechanical breaths given by the ventilator.
-The bellows mimics the movement of the lungs as it pushes air in and allows it ...
+The bellows mimics the movement of the lungs as it pushes air in and allows it to come back out. ...